South Korea stokes fear in Japan of Olympic boycott | DW | 02.06.2021

 "All countries should refrain from making political appeals before and during the Olympics as it is a global sports festival," the editorial declared.
 "It is indeed an intolerable act for Japan to claim Korea's territory Dokdo as its own."

-Young-chae Song, a professor at Seoul's Sangmyung University, said many people in Korea are angry at Japan's repeated claims to the islands, but that athletes who have been training for the event for many years should not be penalized for a political dispute.
+Young-chae Song, a professor at Seoul's Sangmyung University, told DW that many people in Korea were angry about Japan's repeated claims to the islands, but athletes who have been training for the event for many years should not be penalized for a political dispute.

-"Korea and Japan have been at odds over Dokdo for decades and all Koreans know that the islands are our territory," Young-chae told DW.
-"We have made that clear many times and Japan knows our position.
+"Korea and Japan have been at odds over Dokdo for decades, and all Koreans know that the islands are our territory," Young-chae said.
+"We have made that clear many times, and Japan knows our position.
 They have their opinion on the islands, of course, but Korea will never give them back."

-However, he said, most Koreans think that a boycott would be too much "because it harms athletes who would be competing on the biggest stage."
+He said most Koreans thought that a boycott would be too much "because it harms athletes who would be competing on the biggest stage."

-Hiromi Murakami, a professor of political science at the Tokyo campus of Temple University, agrees that the territorial dispute has become "highly politicized" and is virtually impossible to resolve.
+Hiromi Murakami, a professor of political science at the Tokyo campus of Temple University, said the territorial dispute had become "highly politicized" and was virtually impossible to resolve.

 "I do not see the disagreement ever coming to an end," Murakami said.
 "Both sides are deeply entrenched in their positions and will not give ground on the issue.
 This is complicated by the two countries' histories."